didih02/pca-dino/README.md

 # PCA-Dino & NCA-Dino

 ## Overview
 PCA-Dino & NCA-Dino is a project that leverages Principal Component Analysis (PCA) and Neighbourhood Component Analysis (NCA) with Dino-ViT.
-The results of our research have been published on this link https://www.mdpi.com/2079-9292/13/23/4694.
+The results of our research have been published on this [link](https://www.mdpi.com/2079-9292/13/23/4694).

 ## Installation